Autocorrelation effects in a stochastic-process model for solving two-armed bandit problems: Introduction

-In contrast, the MAB problem assumes a simple setting with respect to the state: the optimal choice does not change, although it is hidden from the agent.
-Specifically, the MAB problem considers repeated selections among multiple slot machines (arms) in the environment.
+In contrast, the multi-armed bandit problem assumes a simple setting with respect to the state: the optimal choice does not change, although it is hidden from the agent.
+Specifically, the multi-armed bandit problem considers repeated selections among multiple slot machines (arms) in the environment.
 Each selection of an arm corresponds to an action in the reinforcement-learning framework, and the selected arm yields a reward with an arm-dependent probability, which we call the winning probability of the arm.
 The agent aims to maximize the cumulative reward through a series of arm selections.
-A central challenge in the MAB problem is the exploration--exploitation trade-off \cite{march1991exploration,daw2006cortical}.
+A central challenge in the multi-armed bandit problem is the exploration--exploitation trade-off \cite{march1991exploration,daw2006cortical}.
 As described above, the agent needs to try each possible selection multiple times to learn which arm should be chosen to optimize the total reward.
 On the other hand, the number of selections is limited in general, meaning that excessive exploration can waste opportunities to choose the arm that is expected to provide the best outcome.
-Therefore, balancing exploration and exploitation is crucial in the MAB problem.
+Therefore, balancing exploration and exploitation is crucial in the multi-armed bandit problem.
 To achieve this balance, various algorithms have been developed, such as the $\varepsilon$-greedy \cite{sutton2018reinforcement}, softmax \cite{sutton2018reinforcement, daw2006cortical}, upper confidence bound \cite{auer2002finite}, and quantum walks~\cite{yamagami2023bandit}.
-Given this broad applicability and the need for efficient decision making under uncertainty, MAB problems have also attracted sustained attention as a practical framework.
-Originally formulated in the context of sequential allocation in clinical trials \cite{thompson1933likelihood}, MAB problems are now employed in applications such as online advertising \cite{nakamura2005improvements} and wireless communications \cite{lai2008medium}.
+Given this broad applicability and the need for efficient decision making under uncertainty, multi-armed bandit problems have also attracted sustained attention as a practical framework.
+Originally formulated in the context of sequential allocation in clinical trials \cite{thompson1933likelihood}, multi-armed bandit problems are now employed in applications such as online advertising \cite{nakamura2005improvements} and wireless communications \cite{lai2008medium}.